HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 This modal presents a basic list of available wallet's addresses, containing the following information: index and address.
 The list is made of all used transactions plus the next unused one, and the items are sorted by index in ascending order.

-The modal is activated by tapping over *Wallet's Address* field on [*Nano Contract Registration*](#screen-nano-contract-registration) form.
+The modal is activated by tapping over *Wallet's Address* field on [*Nano Contract Transactions*](#screen-nano-contract-transactions) screen.

-By typing on an item a user is selecting the address to register with the Nano Contract and updating the form's field.
+By typing on an item a user is selecting the address to register with the Nano Contract and updating it.

 ##### Design Bill
 - **Placement**: